open-AIMS/ereefs-documentation/README.md

 **JJ: This chart disagrees with the message-flow diagram. message-flow seems to suggest that it is JobTerminator that posts to the job-complete topic.
-However this chart shows TaskHandlerController being the one to change MongoDB once all tasks are finished (See the bottom of the chart).
+However this chart shows TaskHandlerController being the one to change MongoDB to say Job complete once all tasks are finished (See the bottom of the chart).
 Maybe the message-flow diagram should be changed to show TaskHandlerController being the one to change MongoDB**

 ### <a name="extraction-request-status"></a>Extraction-Request